top of page

 This sudden worsening of symptoms and lack of help through the NHS forced us to take matters into our own hands.
 We researched her symptoms and came across a condition called CCI (Craniocervical Instabilityand that was when everything started to make sense.

-We found a neurosurgeon based in Barcelona who specialised in CCI so we saved up to go and see him.
-The surgeon issued upright and rotational MRI scans which confirmed a diagnosis of CCI.
-Maisie's neck was so far gone that conservative treatment, stem cell injections or prolotherapy would be of no use.
-Her only option was surgery to prevent the condition from progressing and to hopefully reclaim some health and independence.
+Maisie's neck was so far gone that conservative treatment like physio, or regenerative therapies such as stem cell or PRP injections would be of no help.
+Maisie's only option now was fusion surgery to prevent the condition from progressing and to hopefully reclaim some of her health and independence again.

 Fast forward to the present day and Maisie is not doing so good.
 She is now in bed almost 24/7 and wears a neck brace to hold her head up.
 She cannot work, and struggles to take care of our little girl.
 Without surgery things will only continue to get worse.
 Maisie's future will be spent suffering in bed, missing out on her family and life.
 She doesn't want to live like this and doesn't need to.
 There is treatment.
 We just need your help.